 When you appoint Beers LLP to manage your affairs you are secure in the knowledge that we have over 100 years experience of helping people in similar situations to yourself and that our management and accounting procedures are approved by the Law Society.

 Kate joined Beers in July 2000 as an office assistant following her graduation from Agricultural College.
 Since joining Beers she has progressed through the ranks and has been part of the Private Client team since 2002.
 She is a valued and trusted member of the team.
 Kate continued her education with the Chartered Institute of Legal Executives (CILEX) and became an Associate Member of CILEX in 2012.
-Kate is also an Associate Member of the Solicitors for the Elderly.
-Kate is working towards full qualification as a Fellow of CILEX.
+Kate is also a member of the Solicitors for the Elderly.

 Established in 1885, and now with offices in Kingsbridge and Plymouth, Beers LLP has been providing generations of clients with high quality legal advice.